 8. These low-prep obstacle course ideas are all easy to set up and plenty of fun.

-9. If you teach in an early elementary classroom, this pretend roller coaster can be a fun field day game for kids.
+9. If you teach in an early elementary classroom, this pretend roller coaster can be a fun field day activity for kids.

 10. Hold a wheelbarrow race, a classic that involves lots of teamwork.